sizovs/unsuck-java/README.md

 1. `BankAccountPersistenceAndLockingSpec` - demonstrates the importance of optimistic locking.
 1. `ValidatorSpec` - data-driven tests
 1. `ArchitectureSpec` - architectural constraints
-1. `UsefulTestExtensions` - adds convenience testing methods
+1. `JsonExtensions` - adds convenience testing methods
 1. `TimeMachine` - thread-local clock, allowing per-test time manipulation.

 All other tests are end-to-end, covering the application from Web API to database.
 This approach is far more valuable